 ENFPs and INTJs may only share one letter preference in common (N for intuition) however, they share two common cognitive functions; Introverted Feeling and Extraverted Thinking (see below).

 This means that both ENFPs and INTJs not only perceive the world through intuition, they also have a common feeling and thinking function, although in a separate order.
-Where the ENFP will have higher knowledge and awareness of his/her own emotions and values, the INTJ will have a higher awareness of the logical approach and efficient task completion.
+Where the ENFP will have higher knowledge and awareness of his/her own emotions and values, the INTJ will have a higher awareness of logic, structure, and efficient task completion.
 If you look at the cognitive function image, you can see that INTJs use Fi in the tertiary position, only one step down from the ENFPs position.
 The same goes for Extraverted Thinking, the ENFP has Te in the tertiary position, only one step down from the INTJs Te.

 What Does This Mean?

 INTJs and ENFPs are going to hit it off and experience a natural spark because they will both live and thrive in the world of ideas, possibilities, and meanings.
 They will feel a nearly “inside out” approach to intuition.
 The INTJ will have a singular focus, intense and deep, although they may think about more possibilities than they say.
 The ENFP will have a broad focus, seeing numerous possibilities everywhere.
 The INTJ may feel that the ENFP is speaking out loud intuitive thoughts and feelings that they have internalized.
 The ENFP may feel that the INTJ is grasping a deeper and more focused approach and insight into their ideas and possibilities, causing them to have a clearer focus and perception themselves.